 5 Common Myths about WAN Optimization that Slow your Business

 There was a time when a top goal of IT was to improve application and data delivery by implementing WAN optimization appliances.
-Traditional WAN optimization provided tremendous value for legacy networks by reducing bandwidth requirements and enabling enterprise to efficiently scale their networks.
+Traditional WAN optimization devices provided tremendous value for legacy networks by reducing bandwidth requirements and enabling enterprise to efficiently scale their networks.
 They also improve your organization’s disaster recovery capabilities, response times for applications and present an opportunity for centralize file storage.

 However, WAN optimization delivered as a high-cost, hardware solution.
 Dedicated appliances have to be deployed, maintained, and managed not only at headquarters and the data center, but at each branch office.
 For global enterprises, the need for a reliable, private, and lossless network was a key ingredient for this solution to work well across geographies.
 As a result, WAN optimization was just too cumbersome and expensive for many businesses.

 It wasn’t long before the focus shifted instead to Software Defined-WANs.
 SD-WAN made it possible to augment existing WANs – usually MPLS – using Internet pipes.
 Appliances at each location could then point traffic at either MPLS or the public Internet links based on pre-set policies.

 While offloading less critical traffic to the Internet freed up precious MPLS bandwidth and improved application performance for the mission critical programs riding those trunks, most SD-WAN products still required the enterprise to master and manage a new technology, leaving them with problems similar to the original WAN optimization tools.